Napier Development Association

 CITY ACTIVITIES:

-The N.D.A. invented the Hawke’s Bay Rugby Mascot, Hawkeye and formed the Hawke’s Bay Rugby Supporters Club to assist Hawke’s Bay to win the Ranfurly Shield an hold it for three seasons.
+The N.D.A. invented the Hawke’s Bay Rugby Mascot, Hawkeye and formed the Hawke’s Bay Rugby Supporters Club to assist Hawke’s Bay to win the Ranfurly Shield and hold it for three seasons.
 On every Saturday of shield challenges the N.D.A. organised the Hawkeye Parade.
 It had the mascot itself designed and built at no cost and the secretary composed and had recorded the Hawkeye Song.

 When Hawke’s Bay eventually lost the shield to Canterbury the N.D.A. initiated and organised, with Rugby assistance, a tour of Fiji for the Hawke’s Bay Team under the name of Saracens.
-It was at no cost to Ruby and left a balance of money in Fiji for schoolboy Rugby.
+It was at no cost to Ruby and left a balance of money in Fiji for schoolboy rugby.
 This was an appreciation of the team’s effort in winning and holding the shield and the tremendous benefit to Napier.

 The N.D.A. also later organised a trip to Fiji by the Simmonds Acrobatic Troupe to assist Crippled Children in Fiji.
 This was at no cost to the troupe and was in appreciation of its ever-ready help with entertainment in Napier and other N.Z.
 Centres.